History of the Jews in the United States: Jewish immigration

 Jews quickly created support networks consisting of many small synagogues and Ashkenazi Jewish Landsmannschaften (German for "Territorial Associations") for Jews from the same town or village.

 Leaders of the time urged assimilation and integration into the wider American culture, and Jews quickly became part of American life.
 During World War II, 500,000 American Jews, about half of all Jewish males between 18 and 50, enlisted for service, and after the war, Jewish families joined the new trend of suburbanization, as they became wealthier and more mobile.
 The Jewish community expanded to other major cities, particularly around Los Angeles and Miami.
 Their young people attended secular high schools and colleges and met non-Jews, so that intermarriage rates soared to nearly 50%.
 Synagogue membership, however, grew considerably, from 20% of the Jewish population in 1930 to 60% in 1960.

 The earlier waves of immigration and immigration restriction were followed by the Holocaust that destroyed most of the European Jewish community by 1945; these also made the United States the home for the largest Jewish diaspora population in the world.
 In 1900 there were 1.5 million American Jews; in 2005 there were 5.3 million.
 See Historical Jewish population comparisons.

+The most recent Jewish communities to immigrate to the United States en masse are Iranian Jews, who primarily immigrated to the United States in the aftermath of the Islamic Revolution, and Soviet Jews who came after the fall of the Soviet Union.

 On a theological level, American Jews are divided into a number of Jewish denominations, of which the most numerous are Reform Judaism, Conservative Judaism and Orthodox Judaism.
 However, roughly 25% of American Jews are unaffiliated with any denomination.
 Conservative Judaism arose in America and Reform Judaism was founded in Germany and popularized by American Jews.